-Freddie Mac intends to increase purchases of rural housing loans made by small financial institutions with assets of less than \$304 million to provide liquidity and expand the distribution of capital.
+Freddie Mac intends to continue to provide liquidity to small financial institutions with assets of less than \$304 million.
 We plan to engage more deeply with small financial institutions that are already approved Freddie Mac seller/servicers to increase the purchase of rural housing loans.
 We also intend to expand our outreach and support to increase the number of small financial institutions that can be approved as direct Freddie Mac seller/servicers or that sell to us through an aggregator.
 Our approach will increase the financing options for these institutions and our purchase volume.

-The following table reflects Freddie Mac's historical single-family loan purchases from small financial institutions serving rural areas from 2016 to 2020.
-To calculate a baseline, we used a five-year historical average of our volume to normalize the record amount of refinance volume we purchased in 2020 as a result of the historically low interest-rate environment.
+The following table reflects Freddie Mac's historical single-family home-purchase loan purchases from small financial institutions serving rural areas from 2018 to 2022.
+To calculate a baseline, we used a five-year historical average of our volume to normalize the record amount of volume we purchased in 2020 and 2021 as a result of the historically low interest-rate environment.
+Freddie Mac's targets for rural loan purchases from small financial institutions include only home-purchase loans.
+Our baseline calculation reflects this focus.